Skip to content

 0 1 2 3 4 5 6 7 8

-Two (2) distinct types of restriction enzyme recognition sites, SlaI and AgeI, are labeled at the top of this DNA segment.
+Two (2) distinct types of restriction enzyme recognition sites, MlsI and PdiI, are labeled at the top of this DNA segment.

-Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with SlaI only.
+Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with MlsI only.

 Restriction Enzyme Overhang Sequences (6 Choices)